mhedgpeth/mhedgpeth.github.io/_drafts/2017-05-11-cookbook-development-with-rakefile.md

 ## Why not Delivery though?

-I have many friends in the Chef Community, including Matt Stratton [who suggest](https://www.mattstratton.com/post/getting-started-with-chef/) using Chef Delivery cookbooks to do this same thing.
+My friend Matt Stratton [suggests](https://www.mattstratton.com/post/getting-started-with-chef/) using Chef Delivery cookbooks to do this same thing.
 We didn't go in this direction for a few reasons:

 1. **Ignorance**: we don't know delivery very well and there isn't a community around it that can get a local build up and running quickly.
 Most of delivery seems to be centered around getting Chef Workflow to work, which is not something we had plans to do.
 2. **Training**: more people know rake than know delivery.
 So rake is the easier option